 You can expect a thorough subjective examination and history-taking to determine your exact diagnosis in the initial assessment.

-We specialize in providing effective long-term headache and migraine treatment solutions and physiotherapy and Pilates treatments for other body pains.
+We specialize in providing effective long-term headache and migraine treatment solutions, physiotherapy, and Pilates treatments for other body pains.